Empowering WebAssembly with Thin Kernel Interfaces: Introduction

-Recent years have seen growing interest in extending WebAssembly to modern cyber-physical deployments incorporating highly-capable mobile and internet-connected embedded devices such as IoT \cite{li2022bringing,WasmIotOs,Aerogel,JitWasmEmbedded}, automotive \cite{etas-wasm, scheidl2020webassembly}, and industrial systems \cite{siemens-wasm}.
+Recent years have seen growing interest in extending Wasm beyond controlled cloud environments to modern cyber-physical deployments at the edge, incorporating highly-capable mobile and internet-connected embedded devices such as IoT \cite{li2022bringing,WasmIotOs,Aerogel,JitWasmEmbedded}, automotive \cite{etas-wasm, scheidl2020webassembly}, and industrial systems \cite{siemens-wasm}.
 Unlike the cloud, these domains have several uniquely challenging requirements.
-Software in these domains often demand high performance and memory efficiency, operate in safety-critical physical environments, and combine components distributed by many vendors in their preferred choice of languages.
+Software in these domains often demands high performance and memory efficiency, operates in safety-critical physical environments, and combines components distributed by many vendors in their preferred choice of languages.
 Applications are also often deployed across a wide gamut of system configurations for long deployment periods.
-Many critical software stacks in manufacturing and automotive systems are hence presently frozen in time on legacy hardware and software ecosystems that cannot be effectively updated.
+Many critical software stacks are hence presently frozen in time on legacy hardware and software ecosystems that are rapidly falling behind the state of the art for safety, efficiency, and performance.

-Wasm is a compelling solution for these problems, inherently addressing efficiency, safety, and polyglot concerns.
-However, high portability across software platforms, long deployments, and critical legacy software are system interface concerns which Wasm explicitly does not address.
-Yet, no standard system interface for Wasm adequately addresses these challenges.
-In particular, WASI's goals are fundamentally \emph{misaligned} with these challenges: \begin{enumerate}[(1),topsep=0pt,noitemsep] \item As a \emph{new} portable API across many operating systems, it must be reimplemented many times; \item Its design exploration and evolution make it unstable and therefore unsuitable for long deployments; and \item Its divergence from longstanding standards like POSIX means it cannot run existing software. \end{enumerate} Furthermore, despite many years of standardization efforts, WASI remains an extremely simplified OS interface which lacks support for common OS features like memory-mapping, process fork/exec, asynchronous I/O, and signals.
-Many applications require these features and simply cannot run on WASI.
-Given the many benefits of Wasm as an execution format, we believe the lack of an effective system interface is a key stumbling block to future use cases.
+Wasm is a compelling solution for these problems, addressing efficiency, safety, and polyglot concerns.
+However, the additional requirements of high portability across software platforms, long deployments, and critical legacy software are system interface concerns which Wasm explicitly does not address.
+To date, no existing standard system interface for Wasm adequately addresses these challenges.
+In particular, WASI's goals are somewhat \emph{misaligned} with these challenges: \begin{enumerate}[(1),topsep=0pt,noitemsep] \item As a \emph{new} portable API across many operating systems, it must be reimplemented many times; \item Its design exploration and evolution make it unstable and therefore unsuitable for long deployments; and \item Its divergence from longstanding standards like POSIX means it cannot run existing software. \end{enumerate} Furthermore, despite many years of standardization efforts, WASI remains an extremely simplified OS interface, lacking support for prevalent OS features like memory-mapping, processes, asynchronous I/O, and signals.
+Many applications require these features and simply cannot run on WASI (see Table.~\ref{table:wali_compiled}).
+Given the many benefits of Wasm as an execution format, we believe the lack of an effective system interface is a key limiting factor to Wasm adoption in many domains.